iAhmedAyman/Two-squares-game/README.md

 # Two-squares-game

 This game is played on a board of 4 x 4 squares.
-Two players take turns; each of them takes turn to place a rectangle (that covers two squares) on the board, covering any 2 squares.
+Two players take turns; each placing a rectangle (that covers two squares) on the board, covering any 2 squares.
 Only one rectangle can be on a square.
 A square cannot be covered twice.
-The last player who can place a card on the board is the winner.
+The winner is the last player who can place a card on the board.

-Make sure your terminal supports ANSII colors for a better experience.
+Make sure your terminal supports ANSI color escape sequences for a better experience.